buglloc/brick/README.md

 # Install some dependencies and build tools
 sudo apt-get install build-essential cmake sudo apt-get install libgtk2.0-dev libudev1 libnss3 libgconf-2-4 libnotify-dev libxss-dev
-# Install this only if you are using Unity
-sudo apt-get install libunity-dev

 # Let's make it
 mkdir ~/tmp && cd ~/tmp